Yext delivered 100+ integrations in 3 months. See how they did it and why their old platform was slowing everything down.

 To plug these gaps and control costs, teams bolt together on point solutions.
 They add an API gateway here, a low code mapper here.
 And engineers end up integrating these integration tools just to keep their data moving.

-In our research, we've shown that this patchwork alone drives fifteen to twenty nine percent higher total cost of ownership relative to a unified platform.
-While siphoning sixty to eighty percent of the average IT budget into maintenance instead of innovation.
+In our research, we've shown that this patchwork alone drives 15 to 29% higher total cost of ownership relative to a unified platform.
+While siphoning 60 to 80% of the average IT budget into maintenance instead of innovation.

 This hits and hurts the most in agility and productivity.